SheLLVM/SheLLVM/README.md

 no switch statements, etc.

-It generally makes sure that the LLVM module is ready for code generation and will behave as proper shellcode when
+It generally makes sure that the LLVM module is ready for code generation and will behave as proper shellcode when lowered into machine instructions.